kethia123/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This directory is the continuation of the arrays and pointers
+This directory is more on continuation of the arrays and pointers.